k-seth/ClanRecruiting/README.md

    * This is specific to your account and should not be shared
 3. An app with a bot in your Discord server
    * You can follow these steps if needed: https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/
+   * The bot should have read message and send messages permissions
 4. In config_template.json, change the value of "application_id" to your id, and the value of "token" to your Discord bot token.
 Quotations are required around both

-   * Here you may also set which server you wish. "na" is default (as is the list of clans), however, "eu", "ru" or "asia" can be used
-   * If you are using a server other than "na" you can find a Clan's ID through the Wargaming developer Portal "API Reference" section
+### Configurables

+This section outlines how to use the config_template.json file to get the most out of the application.
+REQUIRED fields are ones you must edit, OPTIONAL are if you wish to personalize your app, such as add new clans or change servers

+1. "application_id": "Your App ID"
+   * REQUIRED.
+How you access the Wargaming API
+2. "inactive_weeks": 2
+   * OPTIONAL, default = 2.
+The number of weeks since last battle before a player is labelled as inactive.
+Value must be 1 or greater
+3. "server": "na"
+   * OPTIONAL, default = "na".
+The game server that the data is taken from.
+Valid values: "na", "ru", "eu", "asia"
+4. "token": "Your bot token"
+   * REQUIRED.
+How you access your Discord bot
+5. "seed": "!new"
+   * OPTIONAL, default = "!new".
+The command to get fresh new data for the bot.
+Typically only used when starting the bot for the first time or historical data has been deleted
+6. "command": [ "commands" ]
+   * OPTIONAL, default = "!recruit", "!check", "!left".
+The commands to update the information and post it in Discord
+7. "clanlist": [ clan list ]
+   * OPTIONAL, default = see bottom, all NA clans.
+The list of clans that are checked by the the bot

 ### Using the program

 #### Windows

-1. Navigate to the ClanRecruitment folder in the File Explorer
+1. Navigate to the ClanRecruiting folder in the File Explorer
 2. Double click "run.bat"
 3. The bot will now be active in Discord

 #### Linux

-1. In terminal, navigate to the ClanRecruitment directory
+1. In terminal, navigate to the ClanRecruiting directory
 2. Enter "sh run.sh"
 3. The bot will now be active in Discord

 ### Trouble shooting

 Below is a list of issues I have encountered in my testing.
 If something comes up that isn't listed, feel free to open an issue so I can look into it.
 Specific error output and steps to reproduce the issue would be helpful.

-- In testing
+- Issue: I ran the setup script and it does nothing.
+The bot doesn't start
+   * Fix: Find the config.json file in the app folder, and make sure that you have put your application_id and token in

 ###  Other useful notes